x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/post-installation-tasks/configure-certificate-based-auth.md

     You'll see a warning that SSL must be enabled to use Active Directory Client Certificate Mapping.

-## Step 3: Use IIS Manager to configure the Outlook on the web, Exchange Admin Center (ECP) and ActiveSync virtual directories to require client certificates
+## Step 3: Use IIS Manager to configure the Outlook on the web, Exchange admin center, and ActiveSync virtual directories to require client certificates

  **Note**: You need to *require* client certificates, because *accepting* client certificates (to support both CBA and regular user name and password authentication) doesn't work consistently across all types of ActiveSync devices.